qtabs/abrainphackproject/README.md

 1. Define and formalise the P-Hacking Attempt-Insistence-Length (phail)
 2. Think of a better name/acronym (BNA) for the phail
-3. Select a set of behavioural-experiment papers in cognitive neuroscience for testing
+3. Select a set of papers using linear mixed-effects (LME) models for testing
 4. Code the analysis pipelines of the selected papers and use simulations to estimate BNA
 5. Create visualisations summarising the BNA distribution across studies (hopefully N > 20)
-6. Scale up the code to an open-source library for the general computation of BNA
+6. Scale up the code to an open-source library for the general computation of BNA on LMEs
 7. Devise a very cool name and acronym for the library
 8. Explore automation of the end-to-end paper → BNA computation pipeline
 9. Draft a short report detailing motivation, methods, findings, and next steps